2 Days in Rome Itinerary: How to Spend A Weekend in Rome [From a Local!]

 1. Vatican Museums & Sistine Chapel

-On the second day of your 2 days itinerary in Rome, you’ll be exploring Vatican City, a country inside the center of Rome.
+Start your 2-day Rome itinerary by exploring Vatican City, a tiny country inside the center of Rome.
 The Vatican is the heart of the Roman Catholic Church and the world-famous residence of the Pope.

 Inside the Vatican Museums in Vatican City, Italy

-The key attraction inside the Vatican Museums is of course the famous Sistine Chapel, which Michelangelo spent four years painting.
-The frescoes that cover the walls and ceiling of this chapel are simply jaw-dropping.
+The key attraction inside the Vatican Museums is the famous Sistine Chapel, which Michelangelo spent four years painting.
+The frescoes that cover the walls and ceiling there are simply jaw-dropping.
 Note that it’s sadly not allowed to take photos inside.

-🌟 Top Tips for Visiting the Vatican Museums
+🌟 Top Tips for Visiting the Vatican Without a Guided Tour

-• Get free entry and skip the lines with the Rome Tourist Card.
+• Get free entry and skip the lines with the OMNIA Rome Card or the Best of Rome Pass.

 • During the peak season of May to mid-September, arrive at least 15-30 mins before the opening time to avoid the long lines (unless you have a skip-the-line ticket).